akuhara/HypoTremorMCMC/README.md

 This repository contains software written in modern fortran (F2008 style) for determining the source locations tremor signals without clear phase onsets.
 The details of the method is provided in a preprint
 [(Akuhara et al. 2023, EarthArXiv)](https://doi.org/10.31223/X59S9J).

+## __NOTE: This software is currently under development and the documentation may not be complete at this time.
+Any changes to the sorce code or documentation may occur without prior notification.__

 ## Installation